GaaneshT/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Sorting the current list: `sort`
+sorts the current list alphebatically by name.

+Subsequent additions are inserted at the bottom.

+This command takes no arguments.

+Format: `sort`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.